rmsk2/6502profiler/README.md

 | `set_yreg(val)` | Stores `val` in the Y register |
 | `get_cycles()` | Returns the number of clock cycles used for executing the test |

+The `set_memory` and `get_memory` functions can be used to get and set blocks of emulator memory.
+These memory blocks are always represented as a hex string.
 On top of that the following three variables are injected into the Lua script from the Go host program:

 |Variable Name| Description |